iconify/api.php/config.md

 # Configuration options

-Default options are in config-default.json
+Default options are in config-default.php

-Do not edit config-default.json unless you are making your own fork of project.
-All custom config options should be added to config.json.
-Create empty config.json:
+Do not edit config-default.php unless you are making your own fork of project.
+All custom config options should be added to config.php.
+Create empty config.php:

 ```
-{
+<?php

-}
+$config = [];
 ```

 then add custom configuration variables to it.

-## Server configiration
+## Server configuration

 #### region